 You're not limited to using the programs that came with your computer—you can buy new programs on CD or DVD or download programs (either free or for a fee) from the Internet.

 Installing a program means adding it to your computer.
 After a program is installed, it appears in your Start menu in the All Programs list.
 Some programs might also add a shortcut to your desktop.
-For more information, see Install a program.
+See Install a program.